PelionIoT/mbed-cloud-sdk-java/backends/iam/docs/DeveloperApi.md

 //Bearer.setApiKeyPrefix("Token");

 DeveloperApi apiInstance = new DeveloperApi();
-String groupID = "groupID_example"; // String | The ID or name of the group to be retrieved. try {
+String groupID = "groupID_example"; // String | The ID of the group to be retrieved. try {
     GroupSummary result = apiInstance.getGroupSummary(groupID);
     System.out.println(result);